thrackle-io/rules-engine/docs/contributorGuides/PR_CHECKLIST.md

 4. Verify the DemoSetup.sh script completes successfully
 5. Point your local DOOM docker compose setup to your Tron branch, spin up DOOM and verify that the contents of the branch do not break basic functionality
 	1. If functionality is broken or the change is known to break DOOM, create a ticket for the change, notify Johnathon Bailey, and create a message in #engineering-breaking-changes within Slack.

+## Documentation

+1. Update any related documentation taking special care to keep documentation references in sync with function signatures and parameters.
+2. If inner workings of rules were changed, change the rule specific documentation and any script documentation as well.

 ## PR Creation Steps
 1. Push code changes to GitHub